Mary Mary Quite Contrary, how does your garden grow?

 Bloody Mary

-Mary I, also known as Mary Tudor, was the Queen of England from 1553 until her death in 1558.
+Mary Tudor, was the Queen of England from 1553 until her death in 1558.
 By linage, Mary was the rightful heir to the throne after the death of her half brother, King Edward and her father, King Henry VIII.
 She was called Bloody Mary because she tried to restore England to Catholicism and had over 300 Protestants executed for heresy.

 Bloody Mary I Queen of England